abagames/literate-diff-viewer/docs/literate-diff-viewer-for-commits/README.md

 ### Placing files

-Place the files as follows.
+Place the files on your web server (or GitHub pages) as follows.

 ```
 (root directory)